10 Items Men Need For A Perfect Casual Wardrobe

 Where to get them:

-Converse Chuck Taylor All Star Double Zip Hi Vintage (via Piperlime) $65
+Converse Chuck Taylor All Star Double Zip Hi Vintage (via Piperlime) $US65

 Why you need them: These are the closest thing men get to rain boots.
 They're more weather-proof than your sneakers, but still appear somewhat dressy.